QCDIS/NaaVRE-website/Readiness-level-framework.md

 Additionally, user feedback should be gathered and processed.

 #### Workshop use responsibilities
-The following responsibilities apply during this phase:
+The following responsibilities should be assigned during workshop use:
 - Virtual lab owner / Principal investigator: Gathers user feedback and determines how to facilitate other users in the virtual lab.
 - Virtual lab service operator: Gives trainings to users.
 Can point out what the user can change and can not change in the lab.
 <span style="color:green">Do we want a specific trainer role?</span>